-The Waterfront Blues Festival is the largest celebration of jazz, blues, and folk music west of the Mississippi.
+The Waterfront Blues Festival is the largest celebration of blues, soul, funk, and rhythm & blues west of the Mississippi.
 Join us for a long weekend filled with amazing performances across four stages, food, vendors, river boat cruises, and more!

 The Waterfront Blues Festival celebrates the Fourth of July each year with a spectacular display of fireworks, the largest July 4 fireworks display in Oregon.

 The largest in Oregon and one of Sunset Magazine’s “Best Places to See 4th of July Fireworks.”
 Launched from two barges on the river, the fireworks are not to be missed!

 “22 minutes of fireworks sounds rad, right?
 How about 22 minutes of fireworks with a bluesy soundtrack?
 Go America!” – Willamette Week